kelseyroy/books-cli/README.md

 ### <code>books-cli version</code>
 The version command will display the current version of the books-cli program.

-## Stretch Goals
+## New Stretch Goals
-* Successfully utilizing tests using the Jasmine framework
+* Adding more tests for outputs using the Jasmine Framework
 * Successfully utilizing axios-mock-adapter for testing
-* Improving on error handling functionality
+* Adding specific error handling functions
   * Check and warn the user if a book has already been added to their reading list
 * Adding the ability to delete or edit books on reading list